The Real One

-The Real One is the eighth and final studio album by Miami-based hip hop group 2 Live Crew.
-It was released on April 7, 1998 via Lil' Joe Records and, with the absence of Mr. Mixx, was produced by various producers.
+The Real One is the eighth and final studio album by American hip hop group 2 Live Crew.
+It was released on April 7, 1998, via Lil' Joe Records and, with the absence of Mr. Mixx, was produced by various producers.
 The album peaked at #59 on the Top R&B/Hip-Hop Albums.
 By the time of this album, Mr. Mixx had again left the group and shortly after the release of this album, Brother Marquis left as well.

 Its single "2 Live Party" featuring KC of KC and the Sunshine Band and Freak Nasty peaked at #52 on the Hot R&B/Hip-Hop Songs and #9 on the Hot Rap Songs, and title single "The Real One" featuring Ice-T peaked at #60 on the Hot R&B/Hip-Hop Songs and #9 on the Hot Rap Songs.